Quantum Simulation Architecture for Lattice Bosons in Arbitrary, Tunable External Gauge Fields: Abstract

 \section{Abstract}

-We describe a lattice of asymmetrical qubit pairs in one or two dimensions, with couplings arranged so that the motion of single-qubit excited states mimics the behavior of charged lattice bosons hopping in a magnetic field.
-We show in particular that one can tune the parameters of the many-body circuit to reach a regime where the complex hopping phase between any two elements can be tuned by simply adjusting the relative phases of two applied oscillating voltage signals.
-We also propose a specific realization of our model using coupled three junction flux qubits, in which one can reach the strongly interacting bosonic quantum Hall limit where one will find anyonic excitations.
-The circuits could be used for topological quantum computation.
+I describe a lattice of asymmetrical qubit pairs in arbitrary dimension, with couplings arranged so that the motion of single-qubit excited states mimics the behavior of charged lattice bosons hopping in a magnetic field.
+I show in particular that one can choose the parameters of the many-body circuit to reach a regime where the complex hopping phase between any two elements can be tuned to any value by simply adjusting the relative phases of two applied oscillating voltage signals.
+I also propose specific realizations of our model using coupled three junction flux qubits or transmon qubits, in which one can reach the strongly interacting bosonic quantum Hall limit where one will find anyonic excitations.
+This model could also be studied in trapped ions, and the superconducting circuits could be used for topological quantum computation.